Waiheke Island – Guide for Backpackers

 You can also take your car to Waiheke by car ferry, but it is cheaper to rent a car for the day on Waiheke.

 If your budget has no bounds, take a scenic flight over the islands of the Hauraki Gulf and land at Waiheke.

 The different methods of travelling around the island is half the fun, depending on fitness level.
 Many people coming here hire a bike to do some beach or vineyard hopping on the west half of the island as part of their day trip.
 Because of the hills cyclists have to tackle, there is also the option to hire an electric bike.
 For those not venturing too far from the ferry terminal, there are a few walking tracks nearby, sea kayaking tours and a 20-minute walk to the main town, Oneroa.

 Hire a car or scooter to get around Waiheke quickly without breaking a sweat.
-Alternatively, you can take the bus, however, this gets very busy through spring and summer.
+Alternatively, you can take the bus which is very affordable and runs often.
+However, this gets very busy through spring and summer.

 Close to the ferry terminal:

 - Northern Walk (Matiatia, Owhanake and Oneroa).
 Do this walk if you don’t have much time on the island.
 It takes in the Hauraki Gulf and inland to Oneroa.
 The walk is a 2-hour loop.

 - Southern Walk (Matiatia, Church Bay, and Oneroad).
 This 2-hour walk brings you across areas revegetated to attract birds and other wildlife.

 - Oneroa, Blackpool walkway.
 This is a 2-hour coastal walk also going through the town of Oneroa.
 Oneroa Beach and Little Oneroa Beach are safe to swim.